wds4/DCoSL/bounties/curatedLists/README.md

 ## Background

-Curated Lists, the app in Pretty Good Apps, is the first implementation of the DCoSL procotol and arguably the first ever implementation of decentralized knowledge.
+Curated Lists, one of the apps in the Pretty Good Apps desktop nostr client, is a proof of concept implementation of the DCoSL procotol and arguably the first ever implementation of decentralized knowledge curation.

 In its current form, Curated Lists is functional but needs better UX to attract users.
 This series of bounties is to refactor the existing functionality of Curated Lists as a website.
-(Possibly to add additional functionality, such as an API.)
+(Possibly later to add additional functionality, such as an API.)

 # [Phase 1: Curated Lists explorer](./phase1.md)